The history of wine began in Mesopotamia and Armenia. Wine in the ancient era.

 It was not really 5 centuries ago.
 It was much earlier.
 Before the Romans.
-When the vacceos lived in this region there is evidence that they already drank wine.
+When the vacceos lived in this region there is evidence that they already drank red wine.

 Then, the Phoenicians, good navigators for what was stretched 1000 years before Christ who introduced in Spain.

-Then the Romans came and drinking wine was their main activity when they had a party when they were not at war.
+Then the Romans came and drinking wine was their main activity when they had a party when they were not at war. the parties were better with roman wine.

 The Visigoths were not too sophisticated.
 They didn’t know how to read or write, but they did like wine.
 The monks maintained the wine culture.
 They were allowed to take a daily hemina.
 A hemina must have been little more than a glass of wine.